pinakidey/ds-algo/Algorithms/DataStructures/DataStructures.md

   - Usage: Priority Queue, Graph Traversing
   - **Performance: Insert O(1) ~ O(logN), Find is always O(1)**

-- Priority Queue (Each elements has a priority.
-Elements with higher priority are serverd before elements with lower priority)
+- Priority Queue [Each elements has a priority.
+Elements with higher priority (often marked by a lower number) are serverd before elements with lower priority]
 -
 ### HashTable
 ### HashMap